christopherhbianchi/weather-assist/README.md

 # Weather Assist

 ## Overview
 Weather Assist is a personalized online hub designed to allow users to view the weather of desired cities around the world.
 This is a front-end application which utilizes React, Redux, and more, to access the Dark Sky Weather API to load the current weather of a location based on latitude and longitude.
+The Weather Assist app provides the user with full CRUD functionality over all weather objects, while utilizing multiple React component types (redux connect, pure, class, HOCs and more).
+Application testing includes unit, integration and snapshot testing and is implemented using Jest, and Enzyme

 ## Core Functionality